 Due to the increasing technical complexity and the goal of maintaining and constantly enhancing quality standards for the luxury vehicles of the Mercedes-Benz Group, risks can arise in the automotive segments in connection with the launch and manufacture of products.
-Production interruptions, for example due to disruptions in the supply chain or a bottleneck in the energy supply, cannot be ruled out as a result.
-In particular, the further development of the Covid-19 pandemic in China may have a negative impact on production.

-For the launch of new products - especially in the course of the transformation toward electric mobility and the integration of new technologies - the necessary components and equipment scopes as well as the required production capacities must be available, as there is a risk of internal delays in vehicle production and consequential costs being incurred.
+The launch of new products involves risks with regard to the availability of required components, the scope of equipment and the necessary production capacities - especially in the course of the transformation toward electric mobility and the integration of new technology.
+There is a risk of delays in vehicle production and consequential cost being incurred.

-Warranty and goodwill cases could arise if the quality of the products or the parts installed in the products does not meet requirements despite quality assurance processes, if regulations are not fully complied with, or if support cannot be provided in the required form in the event of problems and product maintenance.
-The Mercedes-Benz Group recognizes appropriate provisions for warranty and goodwill cases.
-Nevertheless, it cannot be ruled out that recalls and field measures will lead to expenses.
+Warranty and goodwill cases could arise if the quality of the products or the parts installed in the products does not meet requirements, if regulations are not fully complied with, or if support cannot be provided in the required form in the event of problems and product maintenance.
+It cannot be ruled out that recalls and field measures will lead to expenses.